jumidev/cloudicorn-cli/docs/component_guidelines.md

 ### Resource naming

-Resources are always named `this`, e.g.
+For simplifiy and consistency, resources are always named `this`, e.g.

 ```
 resource "azurerm_virtual_network" "this" {
 ...